title. Rescuing an Adult Dog from a Shelter

 New-to-you dogs likely don’t know rules of your home

-I won’t assume that a dog of any age is going to be familiar with any basic rules : where to potty, what to chew on, and how to play and interact with their humans.
+When fostering a shelter dog myself, or advising others about adopting, I won’t assume that a dog of any age is going to be familiar with any basic rules : where to potty, what to chew on, and how to play and interact with their humans.
 Adopting a senior dog might involve setting up your home as you would for a puppy - limiting their space they have access to and keeping in mind that the gentle approach is best, as it’s possible that no one ever taught them basic house manners.
 My suggestions as a trainer on this subject center around the theme of the human not being “the bad guy” but rather using baby gates, crates, etc to manage where the dog can go, and limit the potential for accidents during the first few weeks.
 I couldn’t expect the shelter I adopted from to know whether or not the dog I’m taking home will already be potty-trained, especially in a new environment.
 The shelter environment and their housing can’t always give a clear indication as to whether the dog is house trained.
 Same goes for other rules - your new Senior adoptee may not understand that they might not be allowed on the furniture.
 No matter what the behavior, there is a gentle and kind way to teach it without resorting to yelling and frustration.

 Freedom Ride : Mac on his way to the “Funny Farm”, a special home for Senior dogs in need.

-Legacy dogs Maxim and Trip at "Karen's Funny Farm", a retirement home for Senior dogs from shelters
+Pets Alive dogs Maxim and Trip at "Karen's Funny Farm", a retirement home for Senior dogs from shelters

 When one of our Senior Citizen dogs goes home, (after we’re done celebrating!), we offer phone and email support to the adopter for any questions they might have.
 This is the time period to expect insights into the past life of your dog.
 One example of this was Link, the Lab mix at my shelter who demonstrated an astonishing understanding of a long-distance Sit/Stay (better than my own dogs!)
 Sadly, once the dog has gone home, there can also be signs of lack of understanding of normal household activities and even signs of maltreatment.
 One memorable phone call from an adopter revealed that her dog panicked and retreated to a corner whenever she picked up a Swiffer mop.
 In these very sad cases, ask the shelter you’ve adopted the dog from for help.
-Remember, a dog with fear issues such as the one described above needs humane training methods to get through these issues.
+Remember, a dog with fear issues such as the one described above needs humane training and kind guidance to get through these issues.

 What a training class covers, and what it might not cover

 Basic manners and obedience classes at your local training club might be very helpful for you and your Senior adoptee.
 Finding a trainer that uses humane methods is easy!
-That trainer will be able to determine an appropriate class for your dog, or if your dog might be happier with in-home lessons.
+That trainer will be able to determine an appropriate class for your dog, or whether your dog might be happier with in-home lessons.
 It’s likely that your adult dog will be happy to show you what they’ve already learned, though his interpretation of your hand signals and verbal cues may not be exactly what you expect.
 (Did you know that there are at least 4 different ways to ask a dog to Sit?)